RickyCode1/My-Website/README.md

 # My-Website
-Website to contain my information and projects.
+Website to contain my personal information and to host my projects.